Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-azure-ai.md

 #### Prerequisites

 - Cognigy.AI 4.71 is deployed.
-(Note: If you are below Cognigy.AI 4.79, you will have to upload files with a `.preset_ca` suffix in the file name to use Azure AI Document Intelligence, e.g. `myPDF.preset_ca.pdf`)
+(Note: If you are below Cognigy.AI 4.79, you will have to upload files with a suffix in the file name.
+See "How to Use" section below.)

 #### Environment Variables